 Monthly wage earners are remunerated for work performed on a monthly basis.
 Earnings are usually based on one month's working time and tend to stay the same from month to month.
 Monthly wage earners are normally salaried employees.
 The pay system is determined in the collective agreement.Read the full definition of the concept

-Months of unemployment refers to the total number of months that the person was unemployed during a year.
-The data are obtained from the Ministry of Labour's job applicant register.Read the full definition of the concept
+Months of unemployment refer to the total number of months the person was unemployed during a year.
+The data are obtained from the job seeker register of the Ministry of Economic Affairs and Employment.

 A two or three-wheeled power-driven vehicle with a design speed of no more than 45km/h.

 A two-wheeled moped has a cylinder capacity of no more than 50 cc when driven by an internal combustion engine, or net power output of no more than 4kW when driven by an electric motor.
 A low power moped is a two-wheeled moped equipped with pedals with a design speed of no more than 25 km/h and net power output of no more than 1kW.
 A three-wheeled moped has a cylinder capacity of no more than 50 cc when driven by a positive ignition engine, or net power output of no more than 4kW when driven an internal combustion engine or electric motor.